 In B2C industries, the possibilities are endless: Surprise discounts, presales, flash sales, samples or gifts.
 Reward with an experience.
 Offer birthday gifts or birthday discounts.
 A handwritten note can make a shipment/gift feel personal.

-And, in either business model, the more you can solve your customers’ problems the better.
+And, in either B2B of B2C business models, the more you can solve your customers’ problems the better.
 If there is anything you can do to make your customer’s life easier, do it.
+BILL offers a list of a number of ways to increase customer retention, including what we’ve noted.
+Here are a few highlights that we believe can help you increase LTV:

 Step 4.
 Build out referral programs.